Jennie-igans/alx-system_engineering-devops/0x00-shell_basics/README.md

-it displays all the contents of a directory
+it changes the directory to a desired directory